pablosmedina/ckite/README.md

   val map = new ConcurrentHashMap[String, String]()

-  override def apply(command: Command): Any = {
+  //called when a consensus has been reached for a WriteCommand or when a ReadCommand was received override def apply(command: Command): Any = {
     command match {
       case Put(key: String, value: String) => {